john-itcsolutions/cheirrs/README.md

 `sudo apt-get install -y postfix`

-Gitlab offers a container registry, along with a code repository.
+Gitlab offers a free container registry, along with a free code repository.
 Sign up for your own.

-Once set up in gitlab, create a blank repo, and find "Personal Access Tokens" in your personal settings.
+Once set up in gitlab, create a blank repo, and find "Personal Access Tokens" in your Personal Settings.
 Obtain and record your token, which you use as a password to login to your Gitlab-hosted Docker container repo.

 `docker login -u "<your-gitlab-name>" -p "<your-20-char-token>" registry.gitlab.com`

+Now, you need to ensure the image tags in the .yml files you are about to build from are in sync with the actual last image tag you built (+1).
+This comment always applies to smart-web  Docker-built images, as you progress.
+This means you have to "bump" along (if you make alterations to the code) the image tags in both the tag given (at the command line - sudo docker build -t registry.gitlab.com/<your_gitlab_name>/smart:<your-tag>) when you build from the Dockerfile to its target, and the kubernetes smart-web.yml file that references that image (ie: "smart:<your-tag>" in smart-web.yml - which is found in cheirrs directory).

-From elastos-smartweb-service directory (where a Dockerfile is located):
+From cheirrs/elastos-smartweb-service directory (where a Dockerfile is located):

-`sudo docker build -t registry.gitlab.com/<your_gitlab_name>/smart:1 .`
+`sudo docker build -t registry.gitlab.com/<your_gitlab_name>/smart:<your-tag> .`

 `cd ../`

-In cheirrs/elastos-smartweb-service dir:
+In cheirrs dir:

-`docker push registry.gitlab.com/<your_gitlab_name>/smart:1`
+`docker push registry.gitlab.com/<your_gitlab_name>/smart:<your-tag>`

 `git remote add origin git@gitlab.com:<your_gitlab_name>/cheirrs.git`